FrankCCCCC/DL_DB_Quick_Note/paper_presentation/offline_rl/offline_rl.md

 - Obviously, **the redundant Q-networks of SAC-N cost lots of computation**.
 The authors aim to **reduce the size of the ensemble Q-network while achieving the same performance.**
 - The authors found that the **performance of SAC-N is negatively correlated with the degree to which the input gradients of Q-functions $\nabla_a Q_{\phi_j} (s, a)$ are aligned, which increases with $N$.**
 - Note that **out-of-distribution state** means **the probability of the state that appears in the dataset is lower than a given threshold**.
-Similarly, **Out-of-distribution action means the rare actions given a state in the dataset.**
+Similarly, **Out-of-distribution action means the action that appears in the dataset is lower than a given threshold and state.** In the other hand, **in-distribution action** means **higher than the threshold**.

-Agent performance -> Variance of Q-value of OOD action -> Diversification of the gradients of the Q-network
+Argument: Agent performance -> Variance of Q-value of OOD action -> Diversification of the gradients of the Q-network

 ---
 <style>